-As an aside, we like that our coach also has a built-in rear camera which allows us to keep an eye on the MINI and dolly while driving.
+As an aside, we like that our coach also has a built-in rear camera.
+This allows us to keep an eye on the MINI and tow dolly while driving.

 12. What are some other limitations or considerations of a tow dolly?